We encourage all of our patients to be proactive in their health and to partner with us in their unique healthcare journey.

 This resource can help you become familiar with advance care planning in Ontario.

-The term used in Ontario law for the person who would make health and personal care decisions on your behalf when you are unable to do so is “substitute decision maker” (SDM).
+Substitute Decision Maker (SDM) is a term used in Ontario law for the person who would make health and personal care decisions on your behalf if in the event you are unable to speak for yourself.

-Here, the word “attorney” does not mean lawyer: in this case, an attorney is a type of substitute decision maker.
+Note: the word “attorney” here does not mean lawyer.
+In this case, “attorney” refers to the person or persons an individual has chosen to act on their behalf.
+They are a type of substitute decision maker.

 Palliative Care refers to a holistic, patient-family centered approach to care when a patient is facing a serious, life-limiting illness.
 The focus is on meeting the needs of the patient, which includes making efforts to support the physical, psychological, social, emotional, and spiritual needs.
 It also includes measures to relieve any suffering and improving overall quality of life for patients and their families at all stages of the illness, as early as the initial diagnosis and throughout the individual phases of illness.